Durga Shakti Nagpal: State government

 The Samajwadi Party government said in a statement that Nagpal was suspended for demolishing a mosque's wall and the Chief Minister of Uttar Pradesh Akhilesh Yadav justified the order saying that Nagpal's actions "lacked foresight and disturbed communal harmony" and she was suspended due to "administrative compulsion to ease communal tension".
 This was later refuted by reports that the area had not reported any communal tension.
-The Station Officer of Rabupura police station said that since the demolition took place in night, most residents were not even aware of the incident.
+The Station House Officer (SHO) of Rabupura police station said that since the demolition took place in night, most residents were not even aware of the incident.
 The demolition was reportedly executed in compliance to Supreme Court orders forbidding construction of illegal religious structures on public land.
 The court, in a judgement passed in 2009 had ruled that "no new temples, mosques, churches and gurdwaras can be constructed on public parks, public streets and public spaces" and "the ban must be enforced even if it gave rise to a law and order problem."

-According to the report on the demolition incident submitted by Ravikant Singh, District Magistrate (DM) of Greater Noida to the UP government, Nagpal did not demolish a wall of any religious structure, in fact there was no religious structure in place.
+According to the report on the demolition incident submitted by Ravikant Singh, District Magistrate (DM) of Gautam Buddha Nagar district to the UP government, Nagpal did not demolish a wall of any religious structure, in fact there was no religious structure in place.
 The construction of the wall had just begun, and on being warned by Ms. Nagpal of the structure being constructed on government land, the local residents decided to dismantle the constructed wall themselves.
 The report called Nagpal's actions "blemish-free".
 The report also says that there was no communal tension or the possibility of any clashes between religious communities.
 The UP government appointed a committee to verify the DM's report.

 After the IAS officers' association protested on 29 July, Uttar Pradesh Chief Secretary said that the suspension order would be reviewed, but despite the assurances, no decision has been taken.
 After the suspension, Nagpal was attached to the Board of Revenue in Lucknow, the state capital.